 Thesis on drought tolerance of different apple rootstocks

-Within the agroforestry living lab of TransRegINT we are establishing an experiment with different apple rootstock cultivars at HSRW green house.
-The choice of surveyed rootstock cultivars was made together with our project partners including tree nurseries, LiKK e.V. and Berkhöfel fruit farm.
+Within the agroforestry living lab of TransRegINT we have established an experiment with different apple rootstock cultivars at HSRW green house.
+The choice of surveyed rootstock cultivars was made together with our project partners including tree nurseries, LiKK e.V. and Berkhöfel fruit farm (Bittenfelder, Antonowka, MM111, D2212, M9, G214).

 The gained knowledge is of interest for apple growing farms, for example those establishing apple cultivation within agroforestry systems.
-The drought tolerance of trees in agroforestry systems is of particular importance, as the irrigation of agroforestry tree strips is associated with greater effort and costs due to the greater distances between the rows of trees compared to pure apple plantations.
-In general, water is an increasingly limited resource in times of climate change.
+As water is an increasingly limited resource in times of climate change the drought tolerance of apple trees is of particular importance.

-Through writing your thesis within our project you will get involved in experiment management, data assessment and analysis as well as depending on your interest the exchange with our project partners.
+Through writing your thesis within our project you will get the opportunity to get involved in experiment management, data assessment and analysis as well as depending on your interest the exchange with our project partners.

 Level: Bachelor/Master